 How Else Can You Leverage Taxes For Travel?

 If you work a traditional job, you’ll want to fill out your tax paperwork so that they take out the least amount.
 This way you’ll owe taxes at the end of the year.
 Too many scenarios to cover, if you have kids, are single, hold more than one job, etc. so do a little digging.

 Advance tax payments to the government.
-Sure nobody want to give the government extra money, but you’ll eventually get it back if you overpay.
+Sure nobody wants to give the government extra money, but you’ll eventually get it back if you overpay.